What is relevant life insurance?

 Key points to remember

-- Provides life cover only – critical illness can be added separately.
+- Provides life cover only – critical illness can be added separately (see how this works).

 - Premiums are paid by the company, not the individual.